geopm/geopm/service/docs/source/use_cases.rst

 Access Management
 ~~~~~~~~~~~~~~~~~

-Provide system administrators with fine-grained access management interface
+Provide system administrators with a fine-grained access management interface
-that will enable permissions to individual telemetry readings and control
+that grants permissions to individual telemetry readings and control
-settings to be granted based on Linux membership in user group, cgroup or
+settings based on Linux membership in user group, cgroup or
 capability.